 - Complete 1-hour of weekly self-study learning activities

 - Access to appropriate technology to utilize online videoconferencing platform (i.e., an internet connection, webcam, computer/tablet, speakers, and microphone)

 - Be prepared and actively engage while on camera during the scheduled series time

 THERE IS NO COST TO PARTICIPATE

 Note: Registrants enrolled in this series are required to attend the orientation and Week 1 sessions.
 If you cannot attend these sessions, you will forfeit your attendance.
-In addition, it is expected that participants will have access to the appropriate technology by February 10 to be able fully participate and be on camera during the session.
+In addition, it is expected that participants will have access to the appropriate technology to be able fully participate and be on camera during the session.
 This is not a webinar series and active participation is required to gain/improve skills.